How Much Does a Vanity Phone Number Cost?

 • The line number or last 4-digits

 The pricing equation evaluates these factors based on their rarity or specialty, and generates a value.
-Now that numbers are no longer totally Greek to you, let’s break down price by segment.
+Now that numbers are no longer totally Greek to you, let’s break down prices by segment.

 Area Code